 Preparing for Japan: A KonMari Journey Begins

 Japan has long held my curiosity—especially in the way care, detail, and intention are woven into everyday life.
-While Japan is a world-renowned travel destination, I find myself equally drawn to the quieter details—the rhythms and practices that shape daily life.
+While Japan is a world-renowned travel destination, I am equally drawn to the quieter details—the rhythms and practices that shape daily life.

 A Journey, Years in the Making